 And recently, high profile animal welfare agencies including the ASPCA have come out against breed specific legislation.

-Even though it’s not inevitable they are dangerous dogs, among the people who still deliberately breed dangerous dogs, they are the breed of choice.
+Even though they are not always dangerous dogs, they are the breed of choice for the people who still deliberately breed dangerous dogs.

 American Staffordshire Terrier vs American Pitbull Terrier Training